scsu-se/scsu-se.github.io/README.md

 # SOSE Club Home Page

-> Making software is easy.
+- Making software is easy.
-> Making it well is hard.
+- Making it well is hard.
-> Making it together is even harder.
+- Making it together is even harder.

 > Train with us in collaboration.

 ## Who are we?
 - Student Organization of Software Engineers
+- Located in `ECC 102e`
 - We strive to
 	- Grow a Culture of Self Learning
 	- Create Meaningful Partnerships and Projects